dirk/captain_config/README.md

 **Not on Rails?** Check out the [template](https://github.com/dirk/captain_config/blob/master/lib/generators/templates/create_captain_configs.rb.tt) for the ActiveRecord migration that would have been generated; that describes how this gem expects that table to look.

-Then—assuming you're using Rails—set up some configuration in your config:
+Then—assuming you're using Rails—set up some configuration in your `config/initializers`:

 ```rb
 # config/initializers/captain_config.rb